senaite/senaite.sync/README.rst

 Introduction
 ============

 SENAITE.SYNC is a Synchronization Solution to migrate data between two SENAITE instances or from a BIKA instance to a SENAITE instance.
-Currently it only supports migration and not synchronization.

 Installation